HomeHousing First

 History and origins

-• Housing First was developed in reaction to costly and slow “treatment first” or “stairstep” programs.
-In these other programs, a person experiencing homelessness had to graduate from a series of transitional housing programs, and/or achieve sobriety, to prove themself “housing ready” before they would be housed.
+• At the time it was developed, the Housing First approach was a significant departure from “stair-step” housing programs.
+In treatment first or stair-step programs, a person experiencing homelessness had to graduate from a series of transitional housing programs, and/or achieve sobriety, to prove themself “housing ready” before they would be housed.

 Pathways to Housing model (Full fidelity)